brf-f/Kazakh-Invader-bot/README.md

  <br>
  Each time there is movement between rooms the game checks if the user is in a room that contains a special action that has to be run

+ <br><br>

-<h4> Gamedata and Active games with the channels they are running in, amongst other data are stored in sqlite tables in databases saved on the host PC </h4>
+<h4> Gamedata and Active games with the channels they are running in, amongst other data is stored in sqlite tables in databases saved on the host PC </h4>